MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 1. Choose the anchor type in the Anchor wizard.

-2. Covert the 3D model in the Guides model-driven app.
+2. Convert the 3D model in the Guides model-driven app.

 3. Assign the object anchor to a guide in the Anchor wizard.